 Primi Piatti located at Lifestyle on Beyers Naude this restaurant has a fantastic outdoor jungle gym area with jungle gyms of all shapes and sizes to accommodate kids of all ages.
 They also have staff who specifically watch over the children.
 They have a kiddie’s indoor area, with TV and DVD, and a pizza bar for the kids.
 Also very popular!

-Other child-friendly restaurants include:
+Other child-friendly restaurants in Johannesburg include:

 Mugg and Bean, Broadacres